costapt/vess2ret/README.md

 ## Setup

 ## Prerequisites
-- Keras (Theano or Tensorflow backend)
+- Keras (Theano or Tensorflow backend) with the "image_dim_ordering" set to "th"

 ### Set up directories